 There can be a lot of details to navigate when you hike the Ice Age Trail in Wisconsin’s fall and winter seasons: hunting season dates, trail closures on private property, and public lands where the Trail is open and hunting is also allowed.

-Visit our Hiking During Hunting Seasons page to get a full breakdown of all the things to consider.
+Visit our Hunting Seasons and the Ice Age Trail page to get a full breakdown of all the things to consider.
 Here are the main things you’ll want to remember:

 - WEAR BLAZE ORANGE or other bright colors.
 This applies to you and your pet.
 We consider October through April as Blaze Orange Season on the Trail.